AceCFox/ez-onboard-2/README.md

      -  Once your connection is successful, copy and paste the SQL queries from the database.sql file in this repo and run them in the query editor.
 (Only once!)
      - To test, run the query: ``` SELECT * FROM "device_type";``` which should return four rows!
 3. To source this DB into the app, create a variable in the .env file called DATABASE_URL:
+     -  (If you did not yet set up the SERVER_SESSION_SECRET variable in this .env file, follow the directions under .env above and then return to this step)
-     - it's value should be a string built with the followind formula:
+     - DATABASE_URL's value should be a string built with the following formula:
      - postgresql://username:password@DBendpoint:Port/DBname
      - the final form should look like the next line if you used postgres as a username and sevenapples as a password:
      - DATABASE_URL: postgresql://postgres:sevenpples@ez-onboard-trial-2.cluster-cdq0gf9yqizb.us-east-2.rds.amazonaws.com:5432/ez_onboard
 4. Create a new EC2 instance to house the front end of the application:
      - From the AWS console, launch a new ec2 instance
+     - Name this instance ez-onboard-server
      - Choose Ubuntu SSD AMI
      - For optimal performance, chose a type t2.small or larger instance (React files are large!)
      - Ensure that both the Network/VPC and Subnet for this instance are the same as the one the database is housed in.